ibexa/documentation-developer/docs/content_management/data_migration/data_migration_actions.md

 | `user_group`   |&#10004;|&#10004;||
 | `company`      |&#10004;|||

-Actions are optional operations that can be run after the main "body" of a migration has been executed (for example, content has been created / updated, Object state has been added).
+Actions are optional operations that can be run after the main "body" of a migration has been executed (for example, content has been created / updated, object state has been added).
 Their purpose is to allow additional operations to be performed as part of this particular migration.
 They're executed inside the same transaction, so in the event of failure they cause database rollback to occur.